Armando Cungu

 Armando Cungu (born 23 April 1973) is an Albanian football coach and former player.
-He was the sporting director of his former club Vllaznia between 2010 and 2012.

 Managerial career

 Laçi

 Cungu started his second season in charge of Laçi in July, where the team was going to face Inter Baku for the 2015–16 UEFA Europa League first qualifying round.
 In the first leg at home, despite making a good overall appearance in the match, Laçi didn't earn more than a 1–1 draw, leaving everything open for the returning leg.
 In the returning leg, Cungu's side was not able to score as the final result was 0–0, meaning that Laçi are out due to away goal rule.
 On 12 August, in team's first match in domestic season, Cungu won his second silverware with the club, the Albanian Supercup, where Laçi beat Skënderbeu Korçë on penalty shootouts after a 2–2 draw in regular time.

 On 31 December 2015, Cungu resigned as Laçi coach following the poor results lately.